ihitrec/Owl_and_Hoot/README.md

 ### Local deployment

-1. On the top of my repository page, press the code button and copy the url or skip to step 2.
+1. On the top of my repository page, press the code button and copy the URL or skip to step 2.

-2. In your IDE terminal, while in the folder in which you whish to clone the project type `git clone https://github.com/ihitrec/Owl_and_Hoot.git`
+2. In your IDE terminal, while in the folder in which you wish to clone the project type `git clone https://github.com/ihitrec/Owl_and_Hoot.git`

 3. After cloning the project, you need to set it up.
 Firstly, install the required packages with `pip3 install -r requirements.txt`